 Systematic Screen Papers

-Follow links below to the 48 papers which are new in v91, or view the full table of papers here.
+Follow the links below to the 32 papers that are new in v99, or view the full table of papers here.

 Total genomic variants (COSV) (+438,063)

 Genomic mutations within intronic and other intragenic regions (+160,598)